BYLAWS OF NATIONAL LAWYERS GUILD – CHICAGO, INC.

 5.2 Numbers and Qualifications.

-(a) NLG-Chicago shall have between seven (7) and fifteen (15) Directors including the law school representative (“Student Director”).
+(a) NLG-Chicago shall have between eight (8) and thirteen (13) Directors including the law school representative (“Student Director”).
 The Board may also include legal workers and jailhouse lawyers.
 The Board will designate a Director to serve as Treasurer, whose duties are provided in Section 5.12 below.
 Election, removal, resignation and term of office of officers that constitute the Directors shall be in the manner provided in Section 5.3 below.
 Election of the Student Director shall be as provided in Section 5.13 hereof.

 (b) The sitting Board shall determine the number of Directors for the following year, and shall so inform the membership in the notice of annual meeting.